-Carefully unpack the tool and all loose items from the shipping container(s).
+Carefully unpack the machine and all loose items from the shipping container(s).
 Remove the protective coating from all unpainted surfaces.
 This coating may be removed with a soft cloth moistened with kerosene (do not use acetone, gasoline or lacquer thinner for this purpose).
 After cleaning, cover the unpainted surfaces with a good quality household floor paste wax.

 NOTICE: THE MANUAL COVER PHOTO ILLUSTRATES THE CURRENT PRODUCTION MODEL.
-ALL OTHER ILLUSTRATIONS ARE REPRESENTATIVE ONLY AND MAY NOT DEPICT THE ACTUAL COLOR, LABELING, OR ACCESSORIES.
+ALL OTHER ILLUSTRATIONS ARE REPRESENTATIVE ONLY AND MAY NOT DEPICT THE ACTUAL COLOR, LABELING OR ACCESSORIES AND MAY BE INTENDED TO ILLUSTRATE TECHNIQUE ONLY.